 The links between the European Union and the United States have historical roots: America’s decision in 1945 not to withdraw from Europe, as it did after the First World War, provided for an element of stability and security during the Cold War.
 This enabled Europe to pursue its integration.
 Thus the integration of Europe following the Second World War was both a historic achievement by the Europeans and the successful result of far-sighted American foreign policy.

 North America and the EU are the two most closely linked economic regions in the world.
 Transatlantic trade and mutual investment create growth and jobs both in the EU and in the United States.
 In 2019 the United States was the biggest importer of goods from the EU and the second-largest exporter of goods to the EU.
 In 2019 the EU exported goods worth 384 billion euro to the United States, importing goods worth 232 billion euro (source: EUROSTAT).
 Americans invest three times as much in the EU as in the whole of Asia.
 EU nationals invest eight times as much in the United States as in China and India together (source: EUROSTAT).

-The EU and the US are the most closely connected economic regions in the world.
-Although they account for just over 10 percent of the world’s population, they produce 46 percent of global national product, 50 percent of global economic output, around one third of world trade and one third of all patent registrations.
+In this context, the EU is key for bundling the interests of Germany and its European partners, for instance in the field of trade.
+Although they make up just over 10 percent of the world’s population, the EU and the United States produce about 46 percent of global national product and are responsible for around a third of global trade and one third of all patent registrations.
 They account for 60 percent of direct investments worldwide.